roa-2022/Story-Map/README.md

 AUTHENTICATION
 * As a user, I would like to have the power to delete my stories
 * As a user, I want to be able to log in to the site, in order to add stories safely
-* As a user, I want to be able to save stories that I find interesting or important to my profile
+* As a user, I want to be able to save stories to my profile
 * As a user, I would like to be able to have input on Iwi relations and ties to the selected story

 --------------